handbook

 Hidden Toggle

-Monday-Wednesday Daily Schedule
+Monday-Wednesday Daily Schedule (Pre-K through 4th grade)

-Class End Time: 3:00 pm – students will begin packing up and preparing for pickup at 3pm.
+Class End Time: 3:00 pm – students will begin packing up and preparing for pickup at 3:00 pm.

 Students may be picked up by a parent or an adult designated by the parent in writing to the office, or in Family Portal.

-Tuesday-Thursday Daily Schedule (PK through 4th grade)
+Tuesday-Thursday Daily Schedule (Pre-K through 4th grade)

 Students may be dropped off early or picked up later with their older siblings.